 When do we operate trips in Patagonia?

-Our Patagonia Hiking Adventure ‘Condor’ trip generally operates from mid-November until early March.
+Our Patagonia Hiking Adventure generally operates from mid-November until early March.
 The earliest trips of the season take in late spring, whilst from late December onwards you can expect a Patagonian summer adventure.
 We’ve chosen not to operate in Patagonia in winter, when some of the coolest hikes, including the W Trek, are closed.
-Our other Patagonia trip, the Northern Patagonia Explorer 'Puma' trip runs from late November until mid-March.
-The 'Puma' takes in the northern region of Patagonia, it is dotted with pristine lakes, dramatic volcanoes, swathes of untouched forest and massive mountains.
-The fiords of northern Patagonia are a sight to behold, and on the 14 day Puma adventure we'll sea kayak on the Reloncavi Fiord.
-On Top of all that we'll soak in countless natural hot springs, the perfect way to end an active day.
+Our other Patagonia trip, the Northern Patagonia Adventure runs from late November until mid-March.
+This adventure takes in the northern region of Patagonia, it is dotted with pristine lakes, dramatic volcanoes, swathes of untouched forest and massive mountains.
+The fiords of northern Patagonia are a sight to behold, and on the 14 day Northern Patagonia Adventure we'll sea kayak on the Reloncavi Fiord.
+On top of all that, we'll soak in countless natural hot springs, the perfect way to end an active day.
 Take a look at our Patagonia tours to find more information.

-If the southern hemisphere winter is your best chance for an adventurous trip, then check out our Ultimate Peru Adventure 'Jaguar' trip for something a little closer to the equator!
+If the southern hemisphere winter is your best chance for an adventurous trip, then check out our Macha Pichu & Amazon Adventure trip for something a little closer to the equator!

 Hiking part of the famous W Trail, which closes during winter.